devhawk/proposals/nep-19.md

 Storage Schema improves the developer experience by automatically decoding the contents of contract storage keys and items.

-In order to decode storage keys and items, the debugger needs type information about contract storage.
-For the initial preview release, this type information lives in a separate JSON file that is written by hand.
-Obviously, forcing the developer to maintain a separate file is less than ideal, so work started on upgrading the NCCS compiler to emit storage schema information automatically from source code.
+The debugger needs type information about contract storage in order to decode storage keys and items.
+For the initial preview release, this type information lives in a separate JSON file written by hand.
+Obviously, forcing the developer to maintain a separate file of type information is less than ideal.
+NCCS was upgraded to emit storage schema information automatically from source code.

 As part of this work, a model for storage type information was created.
 While the runtime types were limited to type information that can be encoded as a